While it’s important not to bathe your dog too often, sometimes they need a little freshening up. Here’s our guide to the best dog shampoos.

 Always check the ingredients before you buy a shampoo for your dog.
 All dog shampoos should be safe, but some ingredients are harsher than others.

-- Avoid harsh chemicals and additives.
-Picking a natural dog shampoo that minimises chemicals is generally recommended.
+• Avoid harsh chemicals and additives.
+Picking a natural dog shampoo that minimizes chemicals is generally recommended.
 Artificial colorings are a good example of additives that don’t benefit your dog, but increase the quantity of harsh ingredients.
-Other common chemical ingredients to avoid include parabens, propylene glycol, bromopol, cocamide-MEA and isopropyl alcohol.
+According to Modern Dog Magazine, other common chemical ingredients to avoid include parabens, propylene glycol, bromopol, cocamide-MEA, and isopropyl alcohol.
 A harsh soap recipe can also have a negative impact on your dog’s coat.

-- The more natural the better.
+• The more natural, the better.
 A certified organic shampoo is more likely to be free of harsh artificial ingredients.
-Look for natural shampoo ingredients such as oatmeal, coconut oil, shea butter and citrus oil.
+Look for natural shampoo ingredients such as oatmeal, coconut oil, shea butter, and citrus oil.
+You can also find all-natural shampoos, such as the Earthbath All Natural Pet Shampoo.

 Other Considerations